 Les Amoureux de Peynet

-Peynet's lovers are an entire brand of cute romance, appearing on stamps, porcelain, jewelry, and more, but outside of this deck, I haven't found a single outright erotic scene.
-One endearing and easily overlooked feature is the semi-transformation flavor of Peynet's courts: clubs serve as flowers, a pair of diamonds forms a bra, and innocent faces, a strategically placed spade, and a little angel keep the Queen of Spades from venturing anywhere near the pornographic.
-Peynet's lovers never cross the line.
+Peynet’s lovers are an entire brand, appearing on stamps, porcelain, jewelry, and more, but I haven’t been able to find an outright erotic scene anywhere outside of this deck.
+Another endearing – and easily overlooked – feature is the semi-transformation flavor of Peynet’s courts.
+Clubs serve as flowers, a pair of diamonds forms a bra, and a strategically placed spade prevents the Queen of Spades from venturing further into the pornographic.

 Les Amoureux de Peynet playing cards with illustrations by French cartoonist Raymond Peynet, first printed by Grimaud in 1964 but with subsequent reprints.